After 50 Years of Denial, Indonesia Takes Shaky Steps Toward Historical Reckoning

 Foreign Policy spoke with genocide researcher Jessica Melvin about this month’s encouraging developments.

-In 1965, the Indonesian military and military-backed armed groups killed hundreds of thousands of people in purges that targeted communists, labor groups, and ethnic Chinese — one of the great atrocities of the 20th century.
+In 1965 and 1966, the Indonesian military and military-backed armed groups killed hundreds of thousands of people in purges that targeted communists, labor groups, and ethnic Chinese — one of the great atrocities of the 20th century.
 The violence led to the downfall of Indonesian founding father Sukarno and the ascendance of a military government led by General Suharto, who ruled for 30 years.

 Indonesia transitioned to a democratically elected government in 1998 and has undergone extraordinary changes over the past half century.
 But survivors of the the killings remain in the communities where their friends and loved ones were murdered, and perpetrators, many of whom still hold positions of power and influence, live alongside them.
 Successive governments have spent the past 50 years denying the murders.